Sraddheya/JET_mobile_grad_assignment/README.md

 ## Improvements

 - Improve the design of how the restaurant data is displayed to the user.
-- Add a loading spinner when the app is fetching data form the API.
+- Add a loading spinner when the app is fetching data from the API.
 - Include testing, particularly for the exceptions/edge cases.
 - Hide keyboard when the user is not typing.
 - Allow the user to search by hitting enter on the keyboard.
+- Make the toast when there is an error more obvious.